davidzcondon/coder-dojo-basic-html/python.md

 * `TypeError: 'NoneType' object is not callable` - You have an extra closing bracket `)` in the middle of the string
 * `TypeError: can only concatentate str (not "list") to str` - You can only join a string to a string.
 You are missing a call to `str` for one of the variables you are printing
 * `list index out of range error`.
 You tried to access an item in the list that isn't there e.g. access the sixth element of a list which only contains three elements.
 * `NameError: name 'something' is not defined`.
 The variable `something` is not defined.
-Either you forgot to define it or you meant it to be a string and you forgot the quotes around the string
+Either you forgot to define it or you meant it to be a string and you forgot the quotes around the string.
+This could also be calling a function before it is defined.

 ## Functions